scitran/client/Data-management.md

-* Scitran data management methods enable you to find database contents, get information about these objects, download and upload files, and modify metadata.
-See the [Conceptual overview](conceptual-overview) and [Flywheel data model](Flywheel-data-model) pages to learn about the Flywheel organization.
+* Scitran data management methods enable you to find database contents, including both data and metadata.
+There are also methods to download and upload files, and modify metadata, and create collections.
+See the [Conceptual overview](conceptual-overview) and [Flywheel data model](Flywheel-data-model) pages to learn about the organization of Flywheel data and metadata.

-* To learn about the scitran methods read the examples in these wiki pages.
-Perhaps simplest, we encourage you to type help or doc to bring up the current information in the method, say
+* These wiki pages are an introduction to the scitran methods.
+It is difficult to keep these pages absolutely up-to-date.
+We do try to keep the comments in the file up-to-date.
+Thus, we encourage you to use the Matlab help and doc methods to bring up the current information in the method, say

+    doc scitran.MethodName, or
-    doc scitran.MethodName
+    help scitran.MethodName

-Over time, as the methods input and return parameters stabilize, we will put more information in the wiki.
-Here is a link to a [list of scitran methods](scitran-methods) that we are trying to keep updated.
+As the methods stabilize, we will put more information into this wiki, or perhaps some more advanced manual system provided by the Flywheel team.

+Here is a link to a [list of scitran methods](scitran-methods) to give you a quick sense of what is available now.